 A Summary of PCOM's Rich History

-The word of osteopathy spread quickly in Philadelphia.
-As the number of students and faculty grew, the College moved to larger quarters, establishing its first "campus" at 33rd and Arch Streets, a suburban neighborhood in West Philadelphia.
+News of osteopathy spread quickly in Philadelphia.
+As the number of students and faculty grew, the College moved to larger quarters, establishing its first campus at 33rd and Arch Streets, a suburban neighborhood in West Philadelphia.
 In a mansion surrounded by grassy lawns, a tradition of student life started with the organization of athletics, professional societies, fraternities and sororities.
-By 1906 the College opened the Osteopathic Dispensary at 1617 Fairmount Avenue, forerunner of the Osteopathic Hospital of Philadelphia.
+By 1906, the College opened the Osteopathic Dispensary at 1617 Fairmount Avenue, the forerunner of the Osteopathic Hospital of Philadelphia.
 The College moved to 1715 N. Broad Street (1908-1912), then to 832 Pine Street in the city's Society Hill section, where a hospital would come to fruition at 410 S. Ninth Street.

-To expand and modernize its campus, PCOM embarked on an ambitious campus overhaul from 1995-1999.
+To expand and modernize its campus, PCOM embarked on an ambitious campus overhaul from 1995 to 1999.
 An Evans Hall addition was built to include a modern OMM lab, classrooms, Office of Admissions and cafeteria.
 Evans Hall, Rowland Hall and the Levin Administration Building were renovated, and landscaped greenery gave the College a true campus feeling.
-In 1997, a larger, state-of-the-art PCOM Healthcare Center -- Cambria Division opened a block from the old site.
 The final phase of the campus overhaul was completed in 1999 with the opening of a 55,000 square foot Activities Center.
-The Center includes exercise equipment, student lounges and basketball and racquetball courts.
-The Philadelphia 76ers use the Center as its practice facilities.
+The center includes exercise equipment, student lounges and basketball and racquetball courts.

-Also that year, the College purchased the former City Avenue Hospital building adjacent to the campus.
-The building was razed, and the College sold a one-and-a-half acre parcel of land to neighbor WPVI Channel 6.
-The televison station has used the site for it's new state-of-the-art production facility.
-Investment income from the sale will be used for need-based student scholarships.
-The remaining two-and-a-half acres can accommodate the construction of two additional College buildings.
+In 2001, the College purchased the former City Avenue Hospital.
+The building was razed, and the College sold a parcel of land to neighbor WPVI Channel 6.
+Investment income from the sale has been used for need-based student scholarships; the remaining acres will accommodate future construction.